 style: hyperpop, 140 BPM, kick on the drop, no snare before

-Why it goes viral: edit-friendly — the drop tells the creator exactly where their transition or reveal cut should land.
+Why it works: edit-friendly.
+The drop tells the creator exactly where the transition or reveal cut belongs.

 Name-Meme Hook